johnhenry/AuthenticAccess/README.md

 This is a library that you can use to allow your PHP application access to user data through a third party service provider.
 	Important Note: while the workflow described below requires support for a non-javascript workflow, there is a step in which you may need to use Javascript.
 Keep in mind that many (if not most (if not all)) APIs should be considered beta products and are subject to changes.
-	If you application does not work and you can't see to find the problem, it's entirely possible that the API's provider may have modified it, so check with them.
+	* If you application does not work and you can't see to find the problem, it's entirely possible that the API's provider may have modified it, so check with them.
-	However, this program is based on the OAuth 2.0 specification, so as long as the provider adheres to that, there should be no problem.
+	* However, this program is based on the OAuth 2.0 specification, so as long as the provider adheres to that, there should be no problem.

 ##PART I:SETTING UP YOUR APPLICATION
 ###I-0:Choosing a service provider.
 When choosing a service provider, you much choose one with the following two properties:
-	1)Support for the OAuth 2.0 protocal (Unfortunately Twitter only supports OAuth 1.0 and so cannot be used with this library at this time).
+	1. Support for the OAuth 2.0 protocal (Unfortunately Twitter only supports OAuth 1.0 and so cannot be used with this library at this time).
-	2)Support for a non-javascript workflow.
+	2. Support for a non-javascript workflow.
 (Unfortunately Linked In, only supports a workflow involving javascript).
 It's important to note that not all provides support the full OAuth 2.0 specification and will not work with this library.
-	Popular providers NOT CURRENTLY SUPPORTED by this library include include Github, LinkedIn, and Twitter.
+	* Popular providers NOT CURRENTLY SUPPORTED by this library include include Github, LinkedIn, and Twitter.
-	Popular providers that do support this library include Facebook, Google, and Microsoft.
+	* Popular providers that do support this library include Facebook, Google, and Microsoft.

 ###I-1: The OAuth 2.0 API Console
 Each OAuth 2.0 Provider should have an api console to manage your application online.